fmv1992/learning_scala/readme.md

 I'll be using the recommended book from the Scala [website](http://docs.scala-lang.org/books.html): [Programming in Scala, Third Edition](https://booksites.artima.com/programming_in_scala_3ed) as the main source and a couple of other resources to do exercises.

+I'll also try to stick to the [functional programming](https://en.wikipedia.org/wiki/Functional_programming) style to challenge myself along the way.

 ## Resources

 ### Programming in Scala (book)